IGBTs are exposed to strong thermo-mechanical load variations, which lead

 to aging, material fatigue abrasion and finally outage.
 The switch losses and

-the resulting temperature rises in the IGBT semi-conductors can be considered
+the resulting temperature rises in the IGBT semiconductors can be considered

 as constant for frequencies of 50 Hz and more.
-For lower frequencies the on
+For lower frequencies, the on

-characteristics of the chips.
+behaviour of the chips.
 The life expectancy of an IGBT type is defined by

 the number of temperature cycles; this rapidly falls by increased amplitude of